 Instructions: The above policy must be included in your syllabus.
 Replace x, y, z, and zz with appropriate numbers.
 For all graduate programs, the University policy is a 1:3 ratio: for every 1 hour of in-class instruction, 3 hours of out-of-class student work must occur.
 The School of Theology is the only current exception, and has a 1:2 ratio.
-Please see Appendix 1 below for how to calculate the Credit Hour Policy for your class, and/or use the Credit Hour Calculator.
+Please see Appendix 1 below for how to calculate the Credit Hour Policy for your class.